jhap1982/giveituruguay/2017/2017-01-12 - FedEx Forum, Memphis, TN, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-Otherside
+3. Otherside
-Snow ((Hey Oh))
+4. Snow ((Hey Oh))
-Dark Necessities
+5. Dark Necessities
-The Adventures of Rain Dance Maggie
+6. The Adventures of Rain Dance Maggie
-Right on Time
+7. Right on Time
-Go Robot
+8. Go Robot
-Blood Sugar Sex Magik
+9. Blood Sugar Sex Magik
-Show of Strength tease
+10. Show of Strength tease
-Sick Love
+11. Sick Love
-Californication
+12. Californication
-Higher Ground
+13. Higher Ground
-The Getaway
+14. The Getaway
-Soul to Squeeze
+15. Soul to Squeeze
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-The Ballad of El Goodo part of JOSH
+17. The Ballad of El Goodo part of JOSH
-Goodbye Angels
+18. Goodbye Angels
-Give It Away
+19. Give It Away

 ## Notes